Nick-Mazuk/balanced-text/README.md

 The script uses `requestIdleCallback` if available (~75% support).
 This reduces the likelihood that it interrupts important functions.

 If not, it uses `requestAnimationFrame` to minimize the chances of dropping a frame.

+`requestAnimationFrame` is always used during `lazyBalancing` to minimize scroll jank.

 ## Report Bug / Feature Request